panoptesDev/Safecoin/docs/src/running-validator/validator-stake.md

 ## Delegate Stake

-Now delegate 1 SOL to your validator by first creating your stake account:
+Now delegate 1 SAFE to your validator by first creating your stake account:

 ```bash
 solana create-stake-account ~/validator-stake-keypair.json 1